dfmdmx/dfmdmx.github.io/index.md

 layout: home
 ---

-dfmdmx its a personal attempt to share some of the scripts derived from the solutions I had implemented in previous proyects as standalone open-source drawing tools.
+dfmdmx its a personal attempt to share some of the tools derived from the solutions I had implemented in previous proyects as standalone open-source programs.